Biden to nominate defense secretary, introduce health team to fight coronavirus

 Austin, 67, a former head of U.S. Central Command who oversaw forces in the Middle East under President Barack Obama, will be the first Black American secretary of defense if the U.S. Senate confirms him.

+Trump, who has made unsubstantiated claims of voter fraud, is getting help from Texas to try and overturn the results in a lawsuit at the U.S. Supreme Court.

+The lawsuit filed by Republican-governed Texas on Tuesday accused state election officials in Georgia, Michigan, Pennsylvania and Wisconsin of failing to protect mail-in voting from fraud amid a surge of mailed ballots during the pandemic.
+State officials have said they have found no evidence of such fraud that would change the results.

-Tuesday is "safe harbor" day here, a deadline set by a U.S. law from 1887 for states to certify the results of the election.
-On Dec.
-14 Electoral College members meet to formally select the presidential nominee who won the popular vote in their home states.
+Tuesday is a deadline here set by U.S. law for election disputes to be resolved and states to certify results.
+Texas is asking the Supreme Court to delay the Dec.
+14 meetings of Electoral College members to formally select the presidential nominee who won the popular vote in their home states.

+The Supreme Court is not obligated to hear the case and has said in previous decisions that its “original jurisdiction” that allows litigation between states to be filed directly with the nine justices should be invoked sparingly.

 Biden has promised the most diverse Cabinet in U.S. history, and he made a point in his victory speech last month of telling Black voters he would remember them.